mostafaelyasi/QueryRefinement/README.md

 ### Dataset

-You can find required and more datasets(2gram64k10m.arpa) in below links:
+You can find required(2gram64k10m.arpa)  and more datasets in below links:

 1. https://mega.nz/folder/8AsAwAoZ#RXQQa1sCjAYO-xNcMRsfBw